Sensirion/arduino-ble-gadget/documents/SCD30_BLE_Gadget_with_RHT_Tutorial.md

 The following instructions originate from [here](https://github.com/espressif/arduino-esp32)

 1. Install the current version of the [Arduino IDE](http://www.arduino.cc/en/main/software).
-2. Start the Arduino IDE and open the Preferences window.
+2. Start the Arduino IDE and open the Preferences window from `File -> Preferences`.
 3. Enter the following link into the *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 	* `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
-4. Open the Boards Manager from `Tools > Board -> Board Manager` and install the *esp32* platform
+4. Open the Boards Manager from `Tools -> Board -> Board Manager` and install the *esp32* platform
-5. Select your ESP32 board from the `Tools > Board` menu after the successfull installation.
+5. Select your ESP32 board from the `Tools -> Board` menu after the successfull installation.
 	* E.g. `ESP32 Dev Module`

 ### Setup the requried libraries